OscarCameron/OscarKB/docs/Amazon_Web_Services_(AWS)/CLF-C01/AWS_Global_Infrastructure.md

 ## Regions and Availability Zones

-Each region is in a specific geographic location.
+Each region is in a specific geographic location :earth_americas:.

 An Availability Zone consists of one or more data centres (for redundancy).
-Multiple Availibility Zones make up one AWS Region.
+Multiple Availability Zones make up one AWS Region.
 Each AZ has redundant power, networking, and connectivity.

 ![Availability Zones vs Regions](https://cdn.ttgtmedia.com/rms/onlineimages/aws_availability_zones_vs_regions-f_mobile.png)